 How do you do that?
 Let’s take a look at some major reasons why people leave a website and, of course, how you can capture their attention instead.

 Why you should care about your bounce rate

 Bounce rate is one of those deceiving marketing terms that kind of sounds fun.

-Simply put, a high bounce rate is indicative of a poorly constructed site.
+A high bounce rate indicates a poorly constructed site.

-And low bounce rate means that things are running smoothly.
+And low bounce rate suggests things are running smoothly.